areseny/testproject/README.md

 Run `bundle` and usual rake db restoration procedure.
 Use `db:schema:load`.

-Run the rake tasks for creating a user if you want, or use `rails console`.
+Run the rake tasks for creating an account if you want, or use `rails console`.

-Run slanger (replace variables APP_KEY, SECRET, ADDRESS and PORT): `slanger --app_key APP_KEY --secret SECRET -w ADDRESS:PORT`.
-For development, you can use the command `slanger --app_key 44332211ffeeddccbbaa --secret aabbccddeeff11223344 -a localhost:4567 -w localhost:4444 --verbose` (the `--verbose` tag will help you debug if you need it).

 ### Install 'slanger'

 Go to [the Slanger homepage](https://github.com/stevegraham/slanger) and install it according to the 'server setup' directions.

 The Slanger web service uses localhost port 4444 by default, but this can be changed by setting the `SLANGER-PORT` and 'SLANGER-SERVER' env variables

+Run slanger (replace variables APP_KEY, SECRET, ADDRESS and PORT): `slanger --app_key APP_KEY --secret SECRET -w ADDRESS:PORT`.
+For development, you can use the command `slanger --app_key 44332211ffeeddccbbaa --secret aabbccddeeff11223344 -a localhost:4567 -w localhost:4444 --verbose` (the `--verbose` tag will help you debug if you need it).

 ## Setup (for production)